-Capitation Spending: pre-approved spending as stated in the Semester budget raised themselves.

-Fundraising Spending: general spending from monies, which the Club/Soc has
+Capitation Spending:pre-approved spending as stated in the Semester budgetFundraising Spending:general spending from monies, which the Club/Soc has raised themselves.

 Once a requisition form is approved, a cheque is issued to the party named on the requisition form.